A Survey on Large Language Model-Based Game Agents: Gameplay Taxonomy for LLMGA Design

 \subsection{Strategy Games: Opponent-Aware Planning}

 Strategy games span a spectrum of complexity, from turn-based, deterministic, perfect information game to real-time, stochastic imperfect information games.
-A common requirement is opponent-aware planning: agents need to infer opponents’ possible intentions and conduct multi-step planning conditioned on these possibilities.
+As shown in Figure~\ref{fig:strategy_game}, a common requirement is opponent-aware planning: agents need to infer opponents’ possible intentions and conduct multi-step planning conditioned on these possibilities, as shown in Figure~\ref{fig:strategy_game}.